-Components of the fifth level include the Level Five: Course Book, the Level Five: Course Companion book, the set of Geography & Grammar Cards (the same set used with earlier levels), the Level Five: Personal Reader, and the Level Five: Shared Reader.
+Components of the fifth level include the Level Five: Course Book, the Level Five: Course Companion book, the set of Geography & Grammar Cards, the Level Five: Personal Reader, and the Level Five: Shared Reader.
 Students will also need a timer, a watercolor set, watercolor paper, and paintbrushes.

 The readers contain public domain material with small modifications to update the language.
 In the Shared Reader, the reading is more difficult than what the child should easily be able to read on his or her own.
 So parent and child take turns reading paragraphs with the parent assisting with or teaching difficult vocabulary words as needed.
 The Shared Reader is coordinated with the lessons in the course book.
 The Personal Reader is not integrated with the lesson plans and can be read by students on their own.
 Other reading material can be substituted for the Personal Reader.